 The name "Lord Almighty" speaks of the fact that God created all and therefore owns all things and can provide all things.
 For the reasons that God listed, He says that He is going to expose the people for what they have done.
 As Creator, He has the right to do so and intends to make an example of them to the nations.
 Imagine holding a funeral service for someone that nobody believed was dead and you get a picture of what God is saying here.
 None of the other nations would have believed that the great Assyrians could be humbled but, once it is revealed, their friends will run like rats leaving a sinking ship.

-Are you better than Thebes, situated on the Nile, with water around her?
-The river was her defense, the waters her wall.
-Cush and Egypt were her boundless strength; Put and Libya were among her allies.
-Yet she was taken captive and went into exile.
-Her infants were dashed to pieces at the head of every street.
-Lots were cast for her nobles, and all her great men were put in chains.
+Are you any better than No-Amon, located among the streams of the Nile, with water all around her, the flood her wall of defense?
+Ethiopia and Egypt gave her boundless strength, Put and Luvim were there to help you.
+Still she went captive into exile, her infants torn to pieces at every streetcorner.
+Lots were drawn for her nobles, and all her great men were bound in chains.

 Thebes was the capitol of Upper Egypt and had been thought to be invincible because they were surrounded by the Nile river.
 They also had their "big brothers" Cush and Egypt as well as their allies to assist them in their defense.
 Even so, Thebes was conquered by the Assyrians and they are reminded by the prophet of this example.
 The obvious question that the prophet was asking is: If that "invincible city" fell to your army, is there any chance that you can stand against God?